volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 ### Blocked Services

-Use custom blocked services configuration.
+Use custom blocked services configuration, to list the services which need to be blocked.

 `blocked_sevice` - (Optional) Use custom blocked services configuration.
 See [Blocked Sevice ](#blocked-sevice) below for details.